Description

 Applying this definition to our asset in some examples:

-• Looking at the downside deviation of 19% in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)
+• The downside deviation over 5 years of Universal Investment Strategy 3x Leverage is 19.1%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: